pingcap/blog/tidb-on-arm-based-k8s-cluster-x86-performance-at-15-percent-lower-cost.md

 * TPS values are derived from the average TPS among 300, 600, and 900 threads.
 * The total system cost reflects the estimated five year hardware cost.
 All costs are in US dollars.
-* Price-performance compares x86 and Graviton2 ARM processors.
+* Price-performance compares x86 and Graviton2 Arm processors.
 A lower value is better.
 That indicates a lower cost for more performance.

 <table>
   <tr>